AimeeKnight/AimeeKnight.github.io/_posts/2026-04-07-The-Architects-Observability-Gap:-How-Gemini-and-Notebooklm-Rebuilt-My-Recovery.md

 ## Phase 2: Building the "Recovery Studio" with NotebookLM

 Post-surgery, I was hit with a distributed systems problem: my data lived everywhere.
-I had operative reports in one portal, DXA scans showing osteopenia in another, and dozens of physical therapy protocols in various PDF formats.
+I had operative reports in one portal, DEXA scans showing osteopenia in another, and dozens of physical therapy protocols in various PDF formats.

 I used **NotebookLM** to create a private, grounded **Recovery Studio**.
 By uploading my entire medical history—test results, surgery notes, and rehab scripts—I transformed static documents into an interactive knowledge base.